-A.11 Network

-All of the airside pavements of the airports included in the Airport Pavement Management System, excluding paved hangar areas.
+- K. Network: All of the airside pavements of the airports included in the Airport Pavement Management System, excluding paved hangar areas. - L. Regular Maintenance: Regular pavement maintenance is an essential part of preserving the pavement infrastructure at the airport.

-A.12 Regular Maintenance

-Regular pavement maintenance is an essential part of preserving the pavement infrastructure at the airport.
 The airport sponsor is responsible for regular maintenance in order to be eligible for the Airport Pavement Management System program and to be eligible for FAA Airport Improvement Program funding.
 Sponsors must follow maintenance recommendations in the APPP and follow the required actions and documentation in the most recent version of FAA AC 150/5380-6.

-Regular maintenance includes, but is not limited to:

-A.12.a Monthly inspections

-Conduct at least monthly visual inspections of pavement condition, take digital photos, and keep monthly inspection records including date, time, location, personnel, and action recommendations.

-A.12.b Act upon inspection findings

-Conduct regular maintenance activities as a result of inspections.
-For example:

-- clean and patch holes with appropriate materials, - clean and seal cracks and joints, - fight weeds with herbicides or other means, - remove debris, - grade shoulders so water drains away from pavement, - monitor and limit heavy equipment paths and number of trips across airport pavement, and - repaint markings.

-A.12.c Document and report

-Document and report maintenance activities to Aeronautics and to FAA annually and/or as requested.
+This work includes, but is not limited to: - Conduct at least monthly visual inspections of pavement condition, take digital photos, and keep monthly inspection records including date, time, location, personnel, and action recommendations. - Conduct regular maintenance activities as a result of inspections: clean and patch holes with appropriate materials, clean and seal cracks and joints, fight weeds with herbicides or other means, remove debris, grade shoulders so water drains away from pavement, monitor and limit heavy equipment paths and number of trips across airport pavement, and repaint markings. - Document and report maintenance activities to Aeronautics and to FAA annually and/or as requested. - Program annual funding for activities and keep track of activity expenditures to ensure adequate annual programming.

-A.12.d Fund maintenance

-Program annual funding for activities and keep track of activity expenditures to ensure adequate annual programming.

-Section B: Eligibility

-B. Introduction
+IV.
+ELIGIBILITY

-Every year Aeronautics identifies airport pavement maintenance projects eligible for funding for the upcoming five years using APMS.
-These projects appear in the State's Five-Year Airport Development Program.
-Once a project has been identified and approved for funding by the State Transportation Board, the airport sponsor may elect to accept a state grant for the project and not participate in the Airport Pavement Preservation Program (APPP) or the airport sponsor may sign a Joint Project Agreement (JPA) with Aeronautics to participate in the APPP.
+Every year Aeronautics, utilizing the APMS, will identify airport pavement maintenance projects eligible for funding for the upcoming five years.
+These projects will appear in the State's Five-Year Airport Development Program.
+Once a project has been identified and approved for funding by the State Transportation Board, the airport sponsor may elect to accept a state grant for the project and not participate in the Airport Pavement Preservation Program (APPP) or the airport sponsor may sign an Joint Project Agreement (JPA) with Aeronautics to participate in the APPP.